websanova/websanova.github.io/_posts/2015-08-27-creating-a-new-package-in-laravel-5-part-3-config-and-asset-publishing.md

 ## Intro

 From part 2 of the series we already have quite enough setup to start building some packages.
-However if your package starts getting complex you will probably for one want to create some kind of configuration file.
+However if your package starts getting complex you will probably want to create some kind of configuration file.
 Secondly you will want a way for developers using your package to make modifications to config parameters, views and any other assets from your package.

 ## Config